-- (n) in the opinion of the Referee he is guilty of violent conduct or serious foul play; - (o) he uses foul or abusive language - (p) he persists in misconduct after having received a caution.
+(n) in the opinion of the Referee he is guilty of violent conduct or serious foul play;

+(o) he uses foul or abusive language

+(p) he persists in misconduct after having received a caution.

-If play be stopped by reason of a player being ordered from the field for an offence without a separate breach of the Law having been committed, the game shall be resumed by an indirect free-kick awarded to the opposing side from the place where the infringement occurred. not make "bodily contact" the Referee shall caution the player for ungentlemanly conduct and award an indirect free-kick.
+If play be stopped by reason of a player being ordered from the field for an offence without a separate breach of the Law having been committed, the game shall be resumed by an indirect free-kick awarded to the opposing side from the place where the infringement occurred.

-This applies also to who attempt to prevent the goalkeeper from putting the ball into play in accordance with Law XII, 5 (a).
+This applies also to players who attempt to prevent the goalkeeper from putting the ball into play in accordance with Law XII, 5 (a).